Political history: Aspects of political history

 The first "scientific" political history was written by Leopold von Ranke in Germany in the 19th century.
-His methodologies profoundly affected the way historians critically examine sources; see historiography for a more complete analysis of the methodology of various approaches to history.
+His methodologies profoundly affected how historians critically examine sources; see historiography for a more complete analysis of the methodologies of various approaches to history.
 An important aspect of political history is the study of ideology as a force for historical change.
 One author asserts that "political history as a whole cannot exist without the study of ideological differences and their implications."
 Studies of political history typically centre around a single nation and its political change and development.
 Some historians identify the growing trend towards narrow specialization in political history during recent decades: "while a college professor in the 1940s sought to identify himself as a "historian", by the 1950s "American historian" was the designation."

 From the 1970s onwards, new movements challenged traditional approaches to political history.
 The development of social history shifted the emphasis away from the study of leaders and national decisions, and towards the role of ordinary people, especially outsiders and minorities.
-Younger scholars shifted to different issues, usually focused on race, class and gender, with little room for elites.
-After 1990 social history itself began to fade, replaced with postmodern and cultural approaches that rejected grand narrative.
+Younger scholars shifted to different issues, usually focused on race, class, and gender, with little room for elites.
+After 1990, social history itself began to fade, replaced with postmodern and cultural approaches that rejected grand narratives.